 - Wear a cap to protect from scorching sun rays

-- It takes 2-3 hours of walk through the sand & seabed, have some food or carry biscuits while you venture into the marine park
+- It takes 2-3 hours of walking through the sand & seabed.
+Have some food or carry biscuits while you venture into the marine park

 - Hire a guide to better understand marine life

-Recommend you read following travel blog on places to visit in Gujarat.
+Recommend you read the following travel blog on places to visit in Gujarat.